 If you enroll in the HDHP you are eligible to contribute, on a pretax basis to the HSA to help cover the deductible and any eligible medical expenses.
-For the current plan year, Davenport University will contribute \$500 for single coverage, \$750 for 2-person or \$1,000 for family coverage to the HSA on your behalf to assist in paying for your qualified expenses.
-(New enrollees to the plan after January 1, each year will receive \$250 for single coverage, \$375 for 2-person or \$500 for family coverage.)
+For the current plan year, Davenport University will contribute \$200 for single coverage, \$300 for 2-person or \$400 for family coverage to the HSA on your behalf to assist in paying for your qualified expenses.
+Employer contributions will be spread over 26 pays.